sam-fakhreddine/sams-log-supplemental/posts/building-this-blog.md

 ---
 title: "Building This Blog: From Zero to GitHub Pages with Python & Poetry"
 date: "2025-06-21"
-description: "How I built a modern, SEO-optimized blog using Python, Poetry, GitHub Actions, and GitHub Pages - complete with dark mode and RSS feeds."
+description: "How I built a modern, SEO-optimized blog using Python, Poetry, GitHub Actions, and GitHub Pages - complete with dark mode, theme switching, and RSS feeds."
-tags: ["python", "github-pages", "poetry", "blogging", "automation", "seo"]
+tags: ["python", "github-pages", "poetry", "blogging", "automation", "seo", "dark-mode"]
 ---

 # Building This Blog: From Zero to GitHub Pages